infoinsights/guardium-snowflake-uc-filter/README.md

 # ** Retired **
 IBM has taken over maintenance of this project.
-To get the latest plugin and documentation, access the IBM controlled repository at the link below: https://github.com/IBM/universal-connectors/tree/main/filter-plugin/logstash-filter-snowflake-guardium
+To get the latest plugin and documentation regarding the Guardium UC for Snowflake, access the IBM controlled repository at this link:

+https://github.com/IBM/universal-connectors/tree/main/filter-plugin/logstash-filter-snowflake-guardium

 # Guardium Snowflake Connector